- Off road parking

 Two bedrooms: 1 x king-size double, 1 x adult bunks.
 Ground floor shower room with shower, basin and WC.
 Fitted kitchen.
 Sitting room with dining area.

 Gas central heating.
-Electric oven, gas hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, DVD, stereo/CD.
+Electric oven, gas hob, microwave, fridge, washing machine, tumble dryer, dishwasher, TV with Freeview, DVD, stereo/CD.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Small patio area with furniture.
 Off road parking for 2 cars.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shops and pubs (serving food) 5 mins walk.

 - Last minute